NathanaelReges/renderedList/README.md

 This module is meant to be used on mobile devices.

 Currently it doesn't support changes to the size of the screen, so no screen rotation.

+Once renderedList is removed, it won't work as expected when re-appended.